Expandable Container House

 Structural Innovation: Built to Last

 Worried about durability?
 Don’t be.
-Modern prefab houses use cutting-edge materials like steel frames, cross-laminated timber (CLT), and high-performance insulation to withstand Spain’s diverse climates—from humid coastal zones to arid inland regions.
+Modern prefab houses use engineered materials such as galvanized steel frames, cross-laminated timber (CLT), and high-performance insulation to withstand Spain’s diverse climates—from humid coastal zones to arid inland regions.
 Take a closer look at this structural diagram to see how these homes are engineered for strength and efficiency.

 Prefab House Structural Diagram